SPIDER (portal): clusters

-sessions
+Sessions

 SPIDER makes use of an academic session to establish which content is current and which is archived.
 Class lists, group membership, class content, exam & quiz results and many other tools are 'session aware' so that the user is presented with the active data or can choose to view archived data.
 The session preserves the data in these tools as it was at the time the activity took place.
 This enables students who are viewing their previous classes for revision or resitting classes to see exactly the content and activities that were available at the time they took the class.
 Similarly staff can view session by session archives of the class as it was in previous sessions.